worldbank/sdg-metadata/docs/metadata/ru/8-4-2/STAT_CONC_DEF.md

 indicator: 8-4-2
 slug: STAT_CONC_DEF
 ---
-Concepts and defintions
+# Concepts and definitions

+## Definition

-Defintion: Domestic Material Consumption (DMC) is a standard material flow accounting (MFA) indicator and reports the apparent consumption of materials in a national economy.
+Domestic Material Consumption (DMC) is a standard material flow accounting (MFA) indicator and reports the apparent consumption of materials in a national economy.